qlik-oss/core-website/docs/docs/tutorials/hello-visualization.md

 1. Open the visualization in a browser.

-    Open a browse and navigate to [http://localhost:8080](http://localhost:8080) to view the data in a scatter plot.
+    Open a browse and navigate to [http://localhost:8080](http://localhost:8080) to view the data in visualization.

     If the application runs successfully,
     you will see that the visualization is deployed to localhost:8080